-Attachments E1 Contracted Providers By County as of 1-1-14 and Attachment E2 Contracted Facilities by County as of 1-1-14: Complete the attachments by including name(s) of 340B entity contracted and all service sites affiliated with each contracted 340B entity.
-Only include site locations for a 340B entity if such site is included under the terms of the Issuer-provider contract.
-Please complete the contracted provider listing data elements using the supplied format in Attachments F1 and F2.
-The Exchange will calculate the percentage of contracted 340B entities located in each county of rating region of the proposed geographic service area.
-All 340B entity service sites shall be counted in the denominator, in accordance with the most recent version of Covered California's Consolidated ECP list HRSA 340B provider site listing/link, which can be found at:
+Attachments I1 Contracted Providers By County as of 1-1-14 and Attachment I2 Contracted Facilities by County as of 1-1-14: Complete the attachments by including name(s) of 340B entity contracted and all service sites affiliated with each contracted 340B entity.
+Only include site locations for a 340B entity if such site is included under the terms of the Issuerprovider contract.
+Please complete the contracted provider listing data elements using the supplied format in Attachments I1 and I2.
+The Exchange will calculate the percentage of contracted 340B entities located in each county of the proposed geographic service area.
+All 340B entity service sites shall be counted in the denominator, in accordance with the HRSA 340B provider site listing/link, which can be found at: